subquery/cosmos-subql-starter/OKX/okx-starter/README.md

 A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

-This Starter Package by default allows **indexing transactions and approvals of Wrapped CRO Token**.
+This Starter Package by default allows **indexing transactions and approvals [USDT](https://www.oklink.com/en/okc/address/0x382bb369d343125bfb2117af9c149795c6c65c50)**.

 ## Preparation